mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 ---

-**question**: Consider a k-armed bandit problem with k=5 actions, denoted 1,2,3,4, and 5.
+**(24) question**: Consider a k-armed bandit problem with k=5 actions, denoted 1,2,3,4, and 5.
 Consider applying to this problem a bandit algorithm using epsilon-greedy action selection, sample-average action-value estimates, and initial estimates of Q1(a) = 0, for all a.
 Suppose the initial sequence of actions and rewards is A1 = 2, R1 = -3 (in the first time step t1 action 2 is selected and the reward for this action is -3), A2 = 1, R2 = 2, A3 = 2, R3 = 2, A4 = 1, R4 = -1, A5 = 2, R5 = 4, A6 = 5, R6 = 3.
 On some of these time steps the epsilon case may have occurred, causing an action to be selected at random.
 On which time steps did this definitely occur?
 On which time steps could this possibly have occurred?

 answer (open question): actions taken at $t_3$​, $t_5$​, and $t_6$​ are not greedy actions, indicating that AT LEAST those were chosen randomly based on epsilon.